 If the liver develops cirrhosis, hepatic encephalopathy can occur.
 Hepatic encephalopathy is a brain condition that occurs when the toxins which are normally cleared by the liver collect and cause damage to the brain.
 Hepatic encephalopathy can range from mild to severe and may appear as difficulty with memory, shortened attention span, irritability, confusion, or changes in personality.
 Treatment with medication can help, although some people may need a liver transplant.3

-In our 2018 Hepatitis C In America survey, over 40% of respondents said fatigue is the symptom that most impacts their daily life.
+Fatigue is among the most prevalent long-term symptoms of hepatitis C. In our 2018 Hepatitis C In America survey, over 40% of respondents said fatigue is the symptom that most impacts their daily life.
 Fatigue is characterized as an extreme tiredness that doesn’t get better with sleep.
 It may be described as sleepiness, drowsiness, exhaustion, or feeling worn out.
 Fatigue can also make other symptoms of chronic HCV infection worse, such as depression, anxiety, or brain fog.

 When toxins build up in the body because the liver isn’t able to clear them all out, the toxins can affect the hair, causing it to become more brittle or fall out at a faster than normal rate.
 Some people may notice their hair becomes thinner or changes texture.
 Some of the treatments for HCV can also cause hair loss, although this is usually temporary and improves after treatment is finished.

 Living with a chronic condition like HCV is stressful, and having HCV puts a person at higher risk for depression or anxiety.
 Depression is one of the most common psychiatric complications associated with HCV.
-Some studies found that up to a half of people with HCV experienced depression.4 Depression can show up as persistent low moods, feelings of worthlessness or hopelessness, or a lack of interest in activities that used to be enjoyable.
+Some studies found that up to half of people with HCV experienced depression.4 Depression can show up as persistent low moods, feelings of worthlessness or hopelessness, or a lack of interest in activities that used to be enjoyable.
 Anxiety is also common among people with HCV.

 Anxiety can cause intense feelings of worry or nervousness.
 Both anxiety and depression can be treated with a variety of approaches.
 If you are feeling symptoms of depression or anxiety, talk to your doctor and get support.

-HCV may cause skin issues.
-Some of the skin conditions that may occur with HCV include:
+Skin issues are a common side effect of hepatitis C. Some of the skin conditions that may occur with HCV include: